Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 1. Growing Complexity in Supply Chain Management

 Supply Chain Management (SCM) is the coordination and management of a complex network of activities delivering a finished product to end-users or customers.
-The process includes sourcing raw materials and parts, manufacturing and assembling products, storage, order entry and tracking, distribution through the various channels, and finally delivery to the customer.
+The process includes sourcing raw materials and parts, manufacturing and assembling products, storage, order entry and tracking, distribution through various channels, and final delivery to the customer.

 A. Customer expectations